December 16, 2018 /

 How an Australian citizen can get married in Italy

-Two main documents are required for Australian couples who want to get married in Italy with legally effects in Australia.
+Two main documents are required for Australian couples who want to get married in Italy.

 These are the Atto Notorio and the Nulla Osta.

-Once couples choose the town or the city where to marry, we will start contacting the respective office of the city hall to get all the information regarding deadline and current laws.
+Once couples choose the town or the city where to get married, we will start contacting the respective office of the town-hall to get all the information regarding their availability and current local rules.

 For a legal marriage in Italy you will need:

-- “Atto di notorietà per uso matrimonio” (also known as Atto Notorio):
+- “Atto di notorietà for wedding use” (also known as Atto Notorio):

 this can be requested to the Italian Embassy or to he nearest Italian Consulate in the state where you live in Australia.